Cleaning Guides

 WorldWide / Shutterstock.com

 If you’ve invested in a leather couch, it’s only natural you want to preserve its original appearance for years to come.
 And the key to that is taking care of your leather furniture properly and regularly.
 Cleaning and moisturising it will prevent the piece from developing unpleasant odours, drying out and deteriorating.
-By incorporating a bit of special treatment into your cleaning schedule, you will avoid the need of replacing it.
+By incorporating a bit of special treatment into your cleaning schedule, you will avoid the need to replace it.
 We’ve prepared several step-by-step cleaning methods that you can choose from, depending on the type and severity of the stains.

 Before you start, inspect the couch for any damage – rips and cracks need to be handled gently when cleaning.
 If the cushions are detachable, remove them, then vacuum the base of the couch and the crevices using the crevice attachment.
 After that, vacuum the entire surface of the couch with a soft brush attachment to remove any lingering dust.